igem-waterloo/main-website/README.md

 ### Debugging the deployment files

 You can go to https://igem-waterloo.github.io/main-website/ after the website has finished building to see if anything has broken.

-However, to do so, you'll need to navigate to `gatsby-config.js` and uncomment the `pathPrefix` to add the `main-website` slug to all the file paths.
+But, to view the fonts and images properly, you'll need to go to `gatsby-config.js` and uncomment the `pathPrefix` to add the `main-website` slug to all the file paths.

 Once you're finished debugging, comment out the `pathPrefix` again, run `npm run deploy` again, navigate to the `gh-pages` branch, click `Code` > Download ZIP, and extract the ZIP file.